-- The school maintains an up-to-date contact directory (including out of hours information).
+- 2.1 The school maintains an up-to-date contact directory (including out of hours information).
 This is updated termly.
-Copies will be found in the Reception and teachers' class files or handbooks. - 2.4 The fire alarm will be sounded in the case of any emergency that requires the evacuation of the school premises.
-Procedures and evacuation routes are displayed in each room within the school. - 2.5 Copies of the detailed evacuation procedures and checklists for initial action are held in the Reception. - The headteacher, or next senior teacher in his/her absence, is responsible for managing information exchange between staff, pupils and parents. - 2.7 All new staff joining the school are made aware of the plan.
+Copies will be found in the Reception, Principal's Office and teachers' class files or handbooks. - 2.4 The fire alarm will be sounded in the case of any emergency that requires the evacuation of the school premises.
+Procedures and evacuation routes are displayed in each room within the school. - 2.5 Copies of the detailed evacuation procedures and checklists for initial action are held in the Reception. - 2.6 The headteacher, or next senior teacher in his/her absence, is responsible for managing information exchange between staff, pupils and parents. - 2.7 All new staff joining the school are made aware of the plan.